The Mediterranean Sea: incomparable wealth in steep decline

 The report maps the contribution of the sea to the region in new ways and finds that the overall value of the Mediterranean’s natural assets is at least US$5.6 trillion.
 This value draws on assets including productive coastlines, fisheries and seagrass.
 The sea’s annual estimated economic output is at least US$450 billion.

-In his foreword to the report, European Commissioner for the Environment, Maritime Affairs and Fisheries, Karmenu Vella, said “Developing a strong and sustainable Blue Economy for the Mediterranean region will greatly depend on keeping our sea, coastlines, and marine ecosystems healthy, and where possible restoring degraded ecosystems.
+In his foreword, European Commissioner for the Environment, Maritime Affairs and Fisheries, Karmenu Vella, said, “developing a strong and sustainable Blue Economy for the Mediterranean region will greatly depend on keeping our sea, coastlines, and marine ecosystems healthy, and where possible to restore degraded ecosystems.
 We cannot continue to erode the very assets that Mediterranean cultures and economies depend on.”

 --- ends ---

 For two sectors, fisheries and tourism, the report offers recommendations for policy makers, investors and developers to improve their sustainability and to shift towards a Blue Economy development model that will sustain ocean assets and contribute to the region’s prosperity.

 Tourism is the greatest contributor to the region’s economies, accounting for 11% of Mediterranean countries’ cumulative gross domestic product (GDP).
 However, the current mass tourism model – which often involves aggressive coastal development, excessive water and energy consumption and unsustainable management of solid waste and sewage – has degraded both the marine and the coastal environment.
 Tourism, according to the report, represents more than 90% of the annual ocean-based economic output of the Mediterranean.
 A predicted growth in tourism will lead to potential conflicts for the use of space in coastal areas.